joohyeon/ctakes-installation/README.md

 </details>

 I was able to install YTEX successfully.
-UMLS schema is disabled by default and used a basic clinical words (2733 in `v_snomed_fword_lookup` table).
+However, YTEX was not using UMLS schema.
+It was disabled by default.
+It only uses very limited clinical words (2733 in `v_snomed_fword_lookup` table).
 I recommend to install the latest UMLS and configure UMLS schema in `ytex.properties`.

 ## Upgrade UMLS to the latest version